Welcome!ResourcesTraining Notes index − TN56 Questions for preachers

 This is where it is useful to have access to the original languages, but if we do not have those skills, then we need to have access to a variety of translations."

-These Notes were last updated in June 2022 with minor amendments to the text.
+These Notes were last updated in June 2024 with minor amendments to the text and layout.